y-ken/mysql-udf-base64/README.md

-## MySQL UDF: base64encode / base64decode
+# MySQL User Defined Function (UDF)

+* base64encode
+* base64decode

 ## Summary

 It provides base64 encode/decode function for MySQL-5.1/5.5/5.6 as UDF.
 It has based on base64_encode/base64_decode of PHP implementation.

 ## Compatibility